Last Updated on August 7th, 2019

 Time and time again on this website we recommend the use of alpha- and beta-hydroxy acids, such as glycolic acid and salicylic acid, to break up dead skin and to stimulate the growth of collagen underneath the skin.
 The problem in pemphigus vulgaris is that the outermost layer of skin is all that is holding it together, and if the keratinocytes are destroyed by the disease, there is no way to stimulate them to accelerate healing.

 Q. Is pemphigus vulgaris always fatal?

-A. No, from 80 to 95% of people who get the disease recover from it.
+A. No, from 80 to 95% of people who get the disease recover from this life-threatening disease6.